Lokesh-reddy18/Crossy-Road/README.md

 ## Play

-Open `index.html` in your web browser to start playing!
+Open `index.html` in your web browser to start playing!!!